 - Proficiency in cryptology, network security, algorithms, and ciphers

 - Data mining and management

 Career Opportunities for Data Scientists in Wyoming with Advanced Degrees

-After earning a graduate degree, it is then time to put training into practice.
-The job market for data scientists in Wyoming is gradually growing, and highly educated graduates are in high demand.
+After earning a graduate degree, you’ll have no shortage of opportunities to put all that training into practice.
+The job market for data scientists in Wyoming is growing, and the best educated graduates are in high demand.

-- Management and Data Science Analyst with U.S. Department of Veteran Affairs at Sheridan – An individual in this role should either have extensive experience in a data science or data analyst position, or have completed at least three years of a graduate level degree program or higher.
-This role requires the individual to become expertly acquainted with QSV Data Informatics in order to interpret the outcome information related to the Veterans Affairs Healthcare Department.
+Management and Data Science Analyst with U.S. Department of Veteran Affairs at Sheridan – An individual in this role should either have extensive experience in a data science or data analyst position, or have completed at least three years of a graduate level degree program or higher.
+This role requires the individual to become expertly acquainted with QSV Data Informatics in order to interpret the outcome information related to the Veterans Affairs Healthcare Department.<!- mfunc feat_school ->